Cheesier/MiASM/README.md

 MiASM
 =====
-MiASM is a very simple, poorly written "assembler" for the LiU 'lmia' systems target to teach microprogramming.
+MiASM is a very simple, poorly written "assembler" for the LiU 'lmia' systems targeted to teach microprogramming.

 Its assembly language is similar to the Motorola 68000 assembly language, and with minor modifications it can probably be ported over.